Audience mode

 If your entire website reloads on each navigation then you can leave this option on On load.
 This means that Audience will be (re-)evaluated each time the website reloads (when the visitor enters the website and also when he/she navigates on the website.

-However, if your website fetches new content dynamically (without reloading the entire website) then you need to use one of the other two modes (On load & URL change or Manual activation).
+However, if your website fetches new content dynamically (without reloading the entire website) upon navigation then you need to use one of the other two modes (On load & URL change or Manual activation).
 Read more about these two below.

 Static website (default)